solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_00_Intro_MySQL.md

 ## Comparison with other RDBMS offerings

 Though MySQL has a distinct set of advantages, it does compete with other common relational database offerings.
 Though the emphasis of this guide is operating MySQL on Azure to architect scalable applications, it is important to be aware of other potential offerings such as [MariaDB](https://mariadb.org/).
 MariaDB is a fork from the original MySQL code base that occured when [Oracle purchased Sun Microsystems](https://www.oracle.com/webfolder/college-recruiting/projects/mysql.html#.YexR-P7ML8o).
+Organizations can easily host MariaDB in Azure through [Azure Database for MariaDB.](https://azure.microsoft.com/services/mariadb/)

 While MariaDB is compatible with the MySQL protocol, the project is not managed by Oracle, and its maintainers claim that this allows them to better compete with other proprietary databases.
 Although there are several other options to choose from, MySQL has over twenty years of development experience backing it, and businesses appreciate the platform's maturity.